 Today’s economy is driven by innovation, and the proper protection of innovation is vital.

-Canada is a signatory of the Berne Convention.
-It has acceded to the principal multilateral treaties seeking to harmonize copyright protection internationally.
-Accordingly, foreign businesses wishing to do business in Canada will find many similarities between their domestic copyright laws and those governing in Canada.
+Canada is a signatory of the Berne Convention, and has acceded to the principal multilateral treaties seeking to harmonize copyright protection around the world.
+Accordingly, foreign businesses wishing to do business in Canada will find many similarities between their domestic copyright laws and those in Canada.

 It is also noteworthy that a significant copyright reform bill was recently passed by Canada’s Parliament and introduced into law.

-Copyright protection extends in Canada to any original literary, dramatic, musical and artistic work, and these terms are given broad definition (e.g., computer programs fall within the concept of “literary” works).
+Copyright protection extends in Canada to any original literary, dramatic, musical and artistic work.
+These terms are given broad definition — for instance, computer programs fall within the concept of “literary” works.
 Copyright can also subsist in other subject matter, such as sound recordings, broadcast signals and performers’ performances.

 Generally, copyright protection lasts in Canada for 50 years following the death of the author, though the term of protection may vary depending on the circumstances of creation and publication.